INDIA – Kolkata, Andaman Islands, Bhubaneswar, Hyderabad, Tamil Nadu (Dec 11-Jan 4 )

 BHUBANESWAR

 On December 21 (the world did not end! – what hogwash to think that the Mayan long count calendar actually said anything about the end of time), I had a huge travel day with a 2 1/2 hour ferry ride back to Port Blair, a flight to Kolkata and then a gruelling 11 hour bus ride south to Bhubaneswar (pop 690,000), the capital of Odisha State.
 With a thriving culture dating back to well before 300 BC, it was a formidable maritime empire with trading routes extending as far as Indonesia.
 As recently as 2008, there has been considerable violence against Christian fundamentalists.
 Bhubaneswar is known as India’s Temple City.
-It once boasted 7000 medieval temples, but now only about 500 Hindu temples remain, and is a heavily visited domestic tourist destination with no Westerners.
+It once boasted 7000 medieval temples, but now only about 500 Hindu temples remain and is a heavily visited domestic tourist destination with no Westerners.

 Image result for Bhubaneswar

 I went on two day-long tours organized by the Odisha Tourism Development Corporation.
 Puri (pop 160,000), with its long, sandy beach (swimming dangerous due to currents), is best known for Jagannath Mandir, a mighty temple dedicated to an incarnation of Vishnu.
 Built in 1198, it is surrounded by huge walls and its 58 m high, whitewashed spire (all Hindu temples look like huge narrow bee hives) is topped by a wheel of Vishnu.
 Hinduism must be one of the most exclusive religions as most active temples are closed to non-Hindus.
 I had mediocre views from the roof of a decrepit library across the street.
-Jagannath is represented by a jet black deity with large, round, white eyes and is accompanied by his brother and sister in the assembly hall.
-6000 priests continually garland and dress the three throughout the day for different ceremonies and 20,000 people divided into 36 orders and 97 classes depend on the temple for their livelihood.
+Jagannath is represented by a jet-black deity with large, round, white eyes and is accompanied by his brother and sister in the assembly hall.
+6000 priests continually garland and dress the three throughout the day for different ceremonies and 20,000 people are divided into 36 orders and 97 classes depend on the temple for their livelihood.
 Puri is one of the four holiest pilgrimage cities in India.

 Konark (pop 15,000), only 30 km away, is known for its iconic Sun Temple, a Unesco World Heritage Site.
 Constructed in the 13th century, it was conceived as the cosmic chariot of the sun god Surya.